-There is nothing better than eating food that sprouted in your backyard (or from the balcony in your apartment complex).
+There is nothing better than eating food that sprouted in your backyard.
+Or from the balcony in your apartment complex.

 I was not always a gardener.
 A product of a beach town in the county of Los Angeles in the 70s and 80s, I was a city girl living far from any farm.
-I didn’t even know how most of my food was grown, as embarrassing as that is to admit.
+I didn’t even know how most food was grown, as embarrassing as that is to admit.

-My family had a gorgeous garden, though.
+My family had a gorgeous garden.
 Not a single seed was sown to grow any type of food, but we had the most beautiful roses you have ever seen, an amazing backyard eating area, and large, marvelous trees that touched the California sky.
 I don’t know why my mother never planted tomatoes, strawberries, or a lemon tree, because I didn’t care back then.

 Now, I do care!

 As a vegan, I LOVE growing organic food.
 It is the best thing next to sliced bread (vegan, of course – no dairy or eggs in my bread).
 It is the icing on my vegan lifestyle.